 She was an Assistant District Attorney in Brooklyn, New York.
 Since leaving the public sector in 1989, she has handled numerous securities, commodities, antitrust, and whistleblower matters.

-Ms. Wedgworth regularly speaks on topics relating to antitrust litigation, multi-district litigation and class action issues, and consumer matters.
-She is a member of the New York State Bar Association’s Antitrust Committee, where she has served as both a speaker and panelist, and the American Bar Association, Antitrust Committee, and a member of the American Association of Justice.
+Ms. Wedgworth regularly speaks on topics relating to antitrust litigation, multi-district litigation, and class action issues, and consumer matters.
+She is a member of the New York State Bar Association’s Antitrust Committee, where she has served as both a speaker and panelist, and the American Bar Association, Antitrust Committee, and the American Association of Justice.

 - B.A., Auburn University, 1982

 - Super Lawyers, 2015-2022